arindas/arindas.github.io/content/blog/segmented-log-rust.md

 Notice that the students must follow the following to get full marks:
 - Start from the same correct initial number
-- Apply all the operations correctly _without any random mistakes_ in the _correct pre-determined_ way.
+- Apply all the operations correctly in the given _order_, _without random mistakes_ in the correct _pre-determined_ way.

 With computer science, we can model the students as _deterministic_ state machines, the students' `current_number` as their internal state, and the